udontur/turix/README.md

 ### 2. p10k configuration
 p10k is not declared by home manager because of it's large file size.
 New p10k setup will be prompt by the p10k configurator.

+### 3. Wakatime API
+The API is obviously not reproducable.
+Make sure to include your own `.wakatime.cfg` to make wakatime work.

 ## ✅ To Do List
 ### 🚧 Fixes
 - [x] hyprshot: smooth animation